CptSasquatch/sql-challenge/README.md

-## Instructions for using the EmployeeSQL database schema and loading the data
+## Instructions for using the EmployeeSQL database schema, loading the data, and running the queries. (located in the EmployeeSQL folder)

 ### Step 1 - Create the database